gbizotto/QrBarCodeScanner/README.md

 # QrBarCodeScanner
-Example project of some Android Rugged QR/bar code readers.
+Sample code in Kotlin for Bluebird BM180 and Chainway C6000 Android Rugged QR/bar code readers.
+The list can grow.

 The goal of this project is to help developers to integrate to some devices QR or bar code scanners.